 "And here there are some - sofa, door, dog - and we know any of these objects could affect the performance of a sailor.

 "We need to make sure the race course is fair for everyone and that it is free from debris, he told the BBC's Julia Carneiro in Rio.

 Brazilian media reported that the event could be moved to another sailing venue.

 But the Rio Olympics Organising Committee said there was no plan B.

 "The tests were positive and we can confirm that water is safe for the athletes," said Rio-2016 Sustainability Manager Julie Duffus.

 In its Olympic bid, Rio promised to clean Guanabara Bay by 80%.

-"I am sorry that we did not use the games to get Guanabara Bay completely clean," Mr Paes said during media conference.
+"I am sorry that we did not use the games to get Guanabara Bay completely clean," Mr Paes said during a media conference.

 Greater Rio has a population of some 10 million people and millions of litres of untreated sewage are dumped in the bay every day.

 "We understand the athletes' concerns.
 We will focus on the areas of the five sailing courses to prevent any disruption to the races," has now said Rio Olympics Sports Director Rodrigo Garcia.